MarkPflug/Sylvan.Data.Excel/readme.md

 ### Bind Excel data to objects using Sylvan.Data

-The Sylvan.Data library includes a general-purpose data binder that can bind a DbDataReader to objects.
+The Sylvan.Data library (a separate nuget package) includes a general-purpose data binder that can bind a DbDataReader to objects.
 This can be used to easily read an Excel file as a series of strongly typed objects.

 ```C#